 A pepper mill may seem like an odd item to group with high-end cookware and knives.
-But it's an item you'll use several times a day, and buying a good one accomplishes two important purposes: 1) It will last for years, and 2) It is a pleasure (not a pain) to use.
+But it's an item you'll use a lot, and buying a good one accomplishes two important purposes: 1) It will last for years, and 2) It is a pleasure (not a pain) to use.

 I have had several pepper mills over the years, and two stand out as my favorites: the PepperMate mill, and the Cole & Mason.

 PepperMate Salt and Pepper Mill.
 It's adjustable.
-It has a "cover" to catches the ground pepper if you're grinding a specific amount.
+It has a "cover" to catch the ground pepper if you're grinding a specific amount.
 It has a nice turning action, with a ceramic grinder and a lifetime warranty.
-And (maybe best of all), it has flat sides, so it takes up less room in the cupboard than round mills.
+And (maybe best of all), its flat shape, which takes up less room in the cupboard than round mills.

-The only problem with this mill has some quality issues.
-Oh, the grinding mechanism is excellent, but the plastic housing is a little chintzy.
+The only problem with this mill is a couple of quality issues.
+The grinding mechanism is excellent, but the plastic housing is a little chintzy.
 After taking the top off a few dozen times to refill it, it became loose and I had to use a piece of tape to keep it fastened securely.
 But this was after years of use, so for all its other great features, I still recommend it.